bluenviron/mediamtx/README.md

 * Each stream can have multiple video and audio tracks, encoded in any format
 * Publish multiple streams at once, each in a separate path, that can be read by multiple users
 * Supports authentication
-* Supports running a script when a client connects or disconnects
+* Run custom commands when clients connect, disconnect, read or publish streams (linux only)
 * Compatible with Linux, Windows and Mac, does not require any dependency or interpreter, it's a single executable

 ## Installation and basic usage